-Theodore Shellenberg believed that the aim of appraising documents was to select those that needed to be kept permanently for research purposes.
-As a result, his view was that appraisal ought to be useful to society and that it should serve our memory and understanding of the past.
-Unlike Jenkinson, therefore, this archivist believed that it was the task of archivists to appraise documents, though the originating bodies ought to be taken into account, as should the advice of specialists on certain issues.
+Theodore Shellenberg believes that the aim of appraising documents is to select those that need to be kept permanently for research purposes.
+As a result, his view is that the appraisal ought to be useful to society and that it should serve our memory and understanding of the past.
+Unlike Jenkinson, therefore, this writer believes that it is the task of archivists to appraise documents, though the originating bodies ought to be taken into account, as should the advice of specialists on certain issues.

-Shellenberg's theory on document appraisal was based on the importance of the documents, which he defined as their primary and secondary values.
-The primary value focuses on the context for which the documents have been created and so analyses their administrative, legal and financial value.
+Shellenberg's theory on document appraisal is based on the importance of the documents, which he defines as their primary and secondary values.
+The primary value studies the context for which the documents have been created and so analyses their administrative, legal and financial value.
 Documents that are of informational or historical importance acquire a secondary value.
 It is the documents that have this secondary value that are to be preserved permanently.

-Numerous experiments have been conducted on the basis of Shellenberg's theories, in addition to his own work in applying his approach to the National Archives in Washington.
+Numerous experiments have been conducted on the basis of Shellenberg's theories, in addition to his own work in applying his approach in the National Archives in Washington.